top of page

 An interesting trivia.
 An onion famously grown in ancient Ashkelon was the scallion or green onion.
 This, along with the shallot, derives its name from the city.
 These onions were celebrated for their delicate flavor and thrived in the region's sandy soil.

 Between the marina and Delila Beach is Ashkelon Sea Park and one can easily walk from one to other.
 The name sounds more exciting than the reality.
-It has a nice kids’ play area, green lawns and skating areas, but no picnic areas.
+IHowever, it has a nice kids’ play area, green lawns and skating areas, although no picnic area.

 The marina in Ashkelon